Jon writes in:

 Once you’ve squeezed down the interest rates on your cards, see if there are any balance transfer offers available to you, either on your current cards or possibly on a new one (zero percent transfers are the best, but long-term ones that are lower than what you’re currently paying are solid, too).

-Further reading: The best balance transfer cards for 2019.
+Further reading: The best balance transfer cards.

 The first place to look is with your current cards.
 Identify any balance transfer offers available with these (read the statements carefully) and note the interest rates and the term (the longer the term, the better, as after that term, you’ll start paying more interest).